Vitaly-Work/java-courses-gen-ai-bootcamp/microservices-cloud-native/tasks/m1_microservice_architecture_overview/README.md

     </tr>
 </table>

-## Sub-task 2: Resource Service
+## Sub-task 2: Resources Service

 During this task, you need to implement the following service in a programming language that suits you.

-For a **Resource Service**, it is recommended to implement a service with CRUD operations for processing mp3 files.
+For a **Resources-Service**, it is recommended to implement a service with CRUD operations for processing mp3 files.

 **Service definition could be next:**